C3S/collecting_society_docker/README.rst

 package requirements for each service container can be found in ``./services/pip/<SERVICE>.pip``.

-The repositories are cloned and updated on each run of the `update script`_ and can be configured in ``./project.yml``:
+The repositories are cloned and updated on each run of the `project script`_ update/pull command and can be configured in ``./project.yml``:

 .. code-block:: yaml